IEnSF: Iterative Ensemble Score Filter for Reducing Error in Posterior Score Estimation in Nonlinear Data Assimilation: Introduction

 In this work, we address the limitations of EnSF by introducing the \emph{Iterative Ensemble Score Filter} (IEnSF).
 The central idea of IEnSF is to iteratively refine an approximate posterior score that is derived analytically under a Gaussian mixture assumption on the prior distribution.
 The refinement is achieved by repeatedly solving the reverse-time SDE, using the resulting posterior samples to update the estimated posterior score, thereby improving its accuracy.
 This iterative process effectively mitigates structural errors in the posterior score and enhances the overall consistency of the posterior distribution.
 Through comprehensive numerical experiments, we demonstrate that IEnSF achieves significant improvements in posterior consistency and bias reduction.
-In particular, we show reduced KL divergence in low-dimensional linear problems and superior performance compared to state-of-the-art methods such as LETKF in high-dimensional, nonlinear Lorenz-96 systems with sparse observations.
-The main contributions of this work are summarized as follows: \begin{itemize}[leftmargin=15pt] \item We derive an exact analytical expression for the posterior score function under a Gaussian mixture prior assumption, which serves as the theoretical foundation of the proposed algorithm. \item We develop efficient numerical approximations of the exact posterior score function based on linearization of the observation operator.
+In particular, we show reduced KL divergence in low-dimensional linear problems and superior performance compared to state-of-the-art methods such as LETKF in high-dimensional, nonlinear Lorenz-96 systems with sparse observations. {IEnSF shares the outer-loop structure and the use of the observation-operator gradient with these iterated Kalman and ensemble-variational methods, but differs in what the outer loop refines: it refines only a reference that places the evaluation point of the likelihood score, while the posterior ensemble is generated by the reverse SDE without imposing a Gaussian form.} The main contributions of this work are summarized as follows: \begin{itemize}[leftmargin=15pt] \item We derive an exact analytical expression for the posterior score function under a Gaussian mixture prior assumption, which serves as the theoretical foundation of the proposed algorithm. \item We develop efficient numerical approximations of the exact posterior score function based on linearization of the observation operator.

 \item We introduce an iterative procedure to refine the likelihood score estimation during reverse SDE sampling, which substantially reduces the error in posterior approximation.

 \end{itemize}

 The rest of the paper is organized as follows.
 Section~\ref{sec.background} provides background on the EnSF framework and diffusion-based sampling.
 In Section~\ref{sec.iensf}, we introduce the proposed IEnSF method: Section~\ref{sec.exact.post.score} derives the exact posterior score under Gaussian mixture priors, Section~\ref{sec.approx.post.score} presents practical approximations, and Section~\ref{sec.iensf.sum} summarizes the full algorithm with iterative refinement.
 Numerical results are presented in Section~\ref{sec.numerical}, and conclusions are drawn in Section~\ref{sec.conclusion}.